-(1) Modularization is understood to mean the pooling of subject matter on a particular topic or area of interest to create an academic unit ('module') that is taught over a specified period of time.
-Students taking a module are assessed or examined on the content and, on passing, are awarded ECTS credits, which are often referred to in Germany as 'credit points' or 'CPs'.
-A module typically comprises one or more taught subunits ('module elements') whose contents have been matched to one another and that are taught in a single semester or in two consecutive semesters and that conclude with (one or more) academic assessments or examinations (usually a single end-of-module examination).

-(2) The successful completion of the component programme modules is documented by recording the ECTS credits awarded.
-One ECTS credit (1 CP) corresponds to an average student workload of 30 hours of classroom and self-directed study.
-This base value shall be specified when documenting a student's academic achievements.

-(3) As a rule, credits are awarded when a student successfully completes an academic assessment or examination, in some cases in conjunction with a preliminary assessment (cf. Section 13(5)).
-In the case of Bachelor's and Master's theses, written assignments, practical assignments, tutoring activities, etc., the number of academic credits awarded shall reflect the average student workload including any associated preparatory and follow-up activity.

-(4) Modules and any associated module elements are described in the programme-specific study regulations.
-Each module (and module element) will be listed together with the corresponding number of credit hours per week and/or the overall time requirements and the student workload expressed in credits ('CPs').
-Information shall also be provided about the type of assessment or examination associated with a particular module or module element, including whether academic credits are awarded for assessments of one or more module elements, in contrast to the more usual end-of-module examination.
-As a rule, information shall also be provided about how often each module or module element is offered (cf. Section 4(2)).

-(5) The purpose of an end-of-module examination or an assessment within a module element is to demonstrate that students have achieved the learning objectives for that module or module element, that they have an understanding of the key aspects of the relevant subject matter and methodologies, and that they are able to apply the knowledge and skills acquired.
-End-of-module examinations and assessments within module elements are undertaken throughout the programme of study and are also part of the final assessment phase of the Bachelor's and Master's degrees (cf. Part IV of these Joint Examination Regulations).
-Academic achievement in a module or module element shall be expressed either as a 'pass' or ' fail' or shall be specified as a graded assessment in accordance with the grading system set out in Section 16.
+- (1) Modularization is understood to mean the pooling of subject matter on a particular topic or area of interest to create an academic unit ('module') that is taught over a specified period of time.
+Students taking a module are assessed or examined on the content and, if they pass, are awarded ECTS credits, which are often referred to in Germany as 'credit points' or 'CPs'.
+A module typically comprises one or more taught subunits ('module elements') whose contents have been matched to one another and that are taught in a single semester or in two consecutive semesters and that conclude with (one or more) academic assessments or examinations (usually a single end-of-module examination). - (2) The successful completion of a programme module is documented by recording the ECTS credits awarded.
+One ECTS credit corresponds to an average student workload of 30 hours of classroom and self-directed study.
+This base value shall be specified when documenting a student's academic achievements. - (3) As a rule, credits are awarded when a student successfully completes an academic assessment or examination, in some cases in conjunction with exam admission prerequisites (cf. Section 13(5)).
+In the case of Bachelor's and Master's theses, written assignments, practical assignments, tutoring activities, etc., the number of academic credits awarded shall reflect the average student workload including any associated preparatory and follow-up activity. - (4) Modules and any associated module elements are described in the programme-specific study regulations.
+Each module (and module element) will be listed together with the corresponding number of credit hours per week and/or the overall time requirements and the student workload expressed in ECTS credits.
+Information shall also be provided about the type of assessment or examination associated with a particular module or module element, including whether academic credits are awarded for assessments of one or more module elements (module element assessments in contrast to the more usual end-of-module examination).
+As a rule, information shall also be provided about how often each module or module element is offered (cf. Section 4(2)). - (5) The purpose of an end-of-module examination or a module element assessment is to demonstrate that students have achieved the learning objectives for that module or module element, that they have an understanding of the key aspects of the relevant subject matter and methodologies, and that they are able to apply the knowledge and skills acquired.
+End-ofmodule examinations and module element assessments are undertaken throughout the programme of study and are also part of the final assessment phase of the Bachelor's and Master's degrees (cf. Sections 24 and 25).
+Academic achievement in a module or module element shall be expressed either as a 'pass' or 'fail' or shall be specified as a graded assessment in accordance with the grading system set out in Section 16.
 Modules shall, as a rule, be graded; any exceptions are set out in programme-specific study regulations.